home » psychology » meds & health insurance resources

 NeedyMeds.com has collected information about opportunities for those with special financial needs.
 Here is how they describe what they do: "In this country there are many millions of people with no health insurance.
 There are many more people who, even though they have insurance, don't have the money to buy their medications.
 There is help available for these people.
 The Solution: Many drug manufacturers have what's called Patient Assistance Programs .
 These programs are designed to help those who can't afford their medicines obtain them at no cost or low cost.
 Unfortunately, many people, including doctors, nurses, social workers, and patients, don't know that these programs exist.
 Our goal is to solve this problem.
 Our website contains the latest, most complete, and most accurate information on patient assistance programs available.
 We regularly contact every drug company to check on the accuracy of our data.
 The information we have is obtained directly from the drug manufacturer."
 Here is the link to NeedyMeds.com.

 RxAssist provides information about programs for low-cost or free medications.
 This site also provides additional information such as the Federal Poverty Guidelines.
-Here's their description of what they do: "Many pharmaceutical manufacturers also offer a limited supply of free or low-cost medications to patients in need through their patient assistance programs.
-These programs are intended to serve as a 'last resort' for patients who are unable to use other programs and who otherwise would not be able to afford needed medications.
-RxAssist provides physicians and other health care providers with the information they need to access these programs."
+Here's their description of what they do: "Patient assistance programs are run by pharmaceutical companies to provide free medications to people who cannot afford to buy their medicine.
+RxAssist offers a comprehensive database of these patient assistance programs, as well as practical tools, news, and articles so that health care professionals and patients can find the information they need.
+All in one place."
 Here is the link to RxAssist.

 TRICARE For Life (TFL) "provides expanded medical coverage for Medicare-eligible uniformed services retirees, including retired National Guard members and reservists; Medicare-eligible family members and widow/widowers; and certain former spouses if they were eligible for TRICARE before age 65."
 Here is the link to Tricare For Life.